-Readmission
+Readmission Process

-Students who have left the Trocaire for more than two semesters or have attended another college and wish to return to continue their education at Trocaire, must apply for re-admission to the Office of Admissions.
+Students who have not been enrolled at Trocaire College for two or more semesters (excluding summer) or have attended another college and wish to return to continue their education at Trocaire, must apply for re- admission.

-Reapplication Procedure
+Reapplication Process

-Students who have applied to the College and reapply must complete a new admissions application.
+Students who have applied to the College and reapply must complete an admissions application.
 New high school and College transcripts are required for students who reapply following two years from the original application date.